ltw-webdev-javascript/curriculum/whats-yo-name.md

         fade: true
       - num: 5
         text: |
-          The `<script>` tag is used to connect a Javascript file to HTML.
+          The `<script>` tag is used to connect a JavaScript file to HTML.

           It should always go at the bottom for two reasons:

-          1. **Performance** — Javascript will stop rendering the page until the JS loads.
+          1. **Performance** — JavaScript will stop rendering the page until the JS loads.
 Putting it at the bottom makes the load time appear faster because the page can be displayed first.
           2. **HTML manipulation** — we want to manipulate HTML with our JS, but the HTML must be rendered to the screen before JS can do anything.
       - num: "6-7"
         fade: true
     after: |
-      **Javascript files are always connected at the bottom, right before the closing `</body>` tag.**
+      **JavaScript files are always connected at the bottom, right before the closing `</body>` tag.**

-  - title: "Write some Javascript!"
+  - title: "Write some JavaScript!"
     before: |
       These few lines of code will ask a user for their name and display a message based on what they type.
     code_lang: "js"